brunofurmon/tooli/README.md

-# 🎯 Tooli - Interactive Team Decision Platform
+# 🎯 Tooli - productivity tools for humans

 A comprehensive platform designed for teams to make decisions, manage participants, track history, and analyze performance.
 Tooli provides an interactive spinning wheel with advanced user management and analytics capabilities.